uv1000/P2/writeup_P2_Ulrich_voll.md

         rLine.valid=False
     return isplausible_left, isplausible_right '

 - Note that the actual update of the "memory"-class Line() is performed implicitely as as side-effect on a global Variable.
-I know this is not perfect ...
+I know this is not perfect, ok it is messy ...

 Here's a [link to my video result](./output_project_video.mp4)